-For competing renewal and MERIT extension grants that were modular awards in the preceding competitive segment and have no more than $250,000 in direct costs in any given year of the recommended competitive segment, NCCIH will award at the NACCIH-recommended direct cost amount except for specific programmatic and administrative adjustments.
+For competing renewal and Method to Extend Research in Time (MERIT) Awards (R37 extension grants) that were modular awards in the preceding competitive segment and will be no more than $250,000 in direct costs in any given year of the recommended competitive segment, NCCIH will award at the NACCIH-recommended direct cost amount except for specific programmatic, budgetary, and/or administrative adjustments.
 F&A costs for first-tier consortia are not considered in the direct cost base when calculating the maximum that can be requested.

 Continuation Awards (Type 5 Noncompeting Renewal)

-NCCIH will award Type 5 research and non-research grants in FY 2020 at 100 percent of the commitment level.
+NCCIH will award Type 5 research and nonresearch grants in FY 2021 at 100 percent of the commitment level.
 Awards previously issued will be revised in accordance with this policy.
-Noncompeting awards will be issued without cost of living/inflationary adjustments in FY 2020; however, adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.
+Noncompeting awards will be issued without cost-of-living/inflationary adjustments in FY 2021; however, adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.
 This policy applies to both modular and nonmodular grants.

 Ruth L. Kirschstein National Research Service Awards (NRSA)

 Fellowship awards will be made consistent with the annual Federal appropriations.
 The full range of current stipend levels is described in Ruth L. Kirschstein National Research Service Award (NRSA) Stipends, Tuition/Fees and Other Budgetary Levels Effective for Fiscal Year 2021 (NOT-OD-21-049).